Farai366/sage-intacct-erp-project-portfolio/README.md

 > issues, same people) so the material reads as one coherent case study rather than a set of
 > disconnected templates.

+> **Folder numbering note:** This repo combines two companion packages as sibling folders at the
+> root.
+Each package numbers its own folders independently (both start at 00/01), so on GitHub's
+> alphabetical file listing they interleave — e.g. `01-Company-Entity-Setup` (Setup Package) sits
+> next to `01-Project-Overview` (Portfolio).
+Use the two tables below to tell which folder belongs
+> to which package.

 ## Scenario

 Meridian Fabrication Group (MFG) is an $85M custom metal fabrication and light-assembly